What Is Narcissistic Rage & How to Heal From It

 There is hope if you can see these patterns in yourself.
 With commitment, change is possible:

-• Get Help from a Professional: Therapies like Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and trauma-informed therapy are very good at helping people learn how to cope better and feel better about themselves.
+- Get Help from a Professional: Therapies like Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and trauma-informed therapy are highly effective for narcissistic rage recovery.
+Working with a therapist helps uncover the roots of anger and teaches practical tools for lasting emotional stability.

 Healing and Moving Forward